darinz/ML/practice-1/p1/solution_p1.md

 **Solution:** The solution is (B).

+**Explanation:**

+This statement is **false**.
+In fact, the variance of a model typically **increases** as the number of features increases.
+This is known as the **"curse of dimensionality"** and is a fundamental concept in machine learning.

+**Here's why:**

+**1. More parameters to estimate**
+With more features, we have more parameters to estimate from the same amount of data, leading to higher estimation variance.

+**2. Sparse data**
+In high-dimensional spaces, data becomes sparse, making it harder to find reliable patterns.

+**3. Overfitting risk**
+More features increase the risk of overfitting, which manifests as high variance.

+**Practical implications:** This is why regularization techniques (like L1/L2 regularization) and dimensionality reduction methods (like PCA) are so important in practice.

 ## Problem 3

 Assume you're given two independent random variables X and Y. X is uniformly distributed on the interval [1, 3], whereas Y follows a normal distribution with mean 3 and standard deviation 1.
 What is $(E[XY])^2 – E[X]E[Y]$?